 Each workshop is unique and comes with access to digital resources and a recording of our final piece.

-£15 Adults per session or buy 3 and pay £12.50 per session.
-Family sessions are £15 per person including one child and then £5 per extra child.
+The family sessions are £15 per person including one child and then £5 per extra child.

 Renowned virtuoso acoustic guitarists, Duo Destino, bring their unique Flamenco Fusion style of play to Dartmouth for the very first time.
 You are guaranteed a feel-good evening with their flying finger-work and percussive playing as they seamlessly blend classical, rock and pop with flamenco.
 They will transport you from Spain to Italy, the Camargue and Mexico with maybe a bit of Hollywood thrown in.